-In Figure \ref{fig:b1n}(b)(d)(f)(h), we can see that the correction-step result $\tau^*$ prediction is also very close to LES results.
-In the inner region, at locations with smaller $|\gamma|$ where the boundary layer is in near-equilibrium state, such as Figure \ref{fig:b1n}(d)(f), $\tau^*$ agrees pretty well with LES data, while in contrast, in Figure \ref{fig:b1n}(b)(h), where local non-equilibrium effect is rather significant, $\tau^*$ shows worse agreement.
-But, of course, it's obvious that all profiles are markedly more accurate than the original model for ZPG TBLs, which completely fails to capture the first-increasing-then-decreasing trend of shear stress in APG TBLs.
+In Figure \ref{fig:b1n}(b)(d)(f)(h), it can be seen that the correction-step prediction $\tau^*$ is also very close to LES results.
+In the inner region, at locations with smaller $|\gamma|$ where the boundary layer is in near-equilibrium state, such as Figure \ref{fig:b1n}(d)(f), $\tau^*$ agrees well with LES data, while in contrast, in Figure \ref{fig:b1n}(b)(h), where local non-equilibrium effect is rather significant, $\tau^*$ shows worse agreement.
+But, it's obvious that all profiles are markedly more accurate than the original model for ZPG TBLs, which completely fails to capture the first-increasing-then-decreasing trend of shear stress in APG TBLs.
 However, in the outer region, none of the profiles match the data well.
-One of the key reasons for this is that, although we have set the critical ratio $n = 5$ in criteria \eqref{eq:diagnostic_function} to ensure that the shear stress tends to zero outside the boundary layer, it still remains around $0.1$ as shown by the black lines.
+One of the key reasons for this is that, although we have set the critical ratio $n = 5$ in criterion \eqref{eq:diagnostic_function} to ensure that the shear stress tends to zero outside the boundary layer, it still remains around $0.1$ as shown by the black lines.
 However, in theoretical analysis, $\tau^*(Re_\tau^*)$ should accurately be zero.

-Furthermore, shown by the discrepancy between the red line and the blue line in Figure \ref{fig:b1n}(b)(d)(f)(h), the term $\tau_{e}^*$ plus $\tau_{\gamma}^*$ that indicates history effect, always adjusts $\tau^*$ in the correct direction, although it still fails to achieve a good match with the LES data.
-Upstream, the adjustment is always too small to work, since $\gamma$ is rather small, while downstream, it's sometime too large.
-However, in Figure\ref{fig:b1n}(h), we still obviously figure out the effect of $\gamma$, the streamwise derivative of pressure gradient, on $\tau^*$ profile.
+Furthermore, shown by the discrepancy between the red line and the blue line in Figure \ref{fig:b1n}(b)(d)(f)(h), the term $\tau_{e}^* + \tau_{\gamma}^*$ that indicates history effect, always adjusts $\tau^*$ in the correct direction, although it still fails to achieve a good match with the LES data.
+Upstream, the adjustment is always insufficient to work, since $\gamma$ is rather small, while downstream, it's sometimes too large.
+However, in Figure\ref{fig:b1n}(h), the effect of the streamwise derivative of pressure gradient on $\tau^*$ profile is still clearly visible.